 Today, all these cultures survive and their traditions flourish, giving Santa Fe a look and an atmosphere that is all its own.
 It is a city of unique architecture, filled with amazing art, sophisticated shopping, creative cuisine in some of the best restaurants in the United States and wonderful museums.

 Santa Fe is the oldest capital city in the US with settlers as early as 1607-1608.

 In May 2005, USA Today named Santa Fe as one of the 10 great places for big-city art with a small town feel.

 In July 2005, Santa Fe was designated a “creative city” by UNESCO and was the first community in the world to be so recognized.
 It is still the only North American city to have received this designation.

-Travel & Leisure’s World’s Best Awards 2010 listed Santa Fe as 5th in the cities in the Top 10, US and Canada.
+Travel & Leisure’s World’s Best Awards 2019 listed Santa Fe as #2 in the Top 15 of US Cities.

-Santa Fe, according to Conde Nast Traveler’s 2014 Reader’s Choice Awards, was listed as #10 in the top 25 cities in the world as a destination.
+Santa Fe, according to Conde Nast Traveler, was listed as #2 in the the 2018 Best Small Cities in the US.

 I heard the famous architect, Frank Gehry, speak in Santa Fe a few years ago where he was somewhat critical of the adobe style of architecture where everything looks the same.
 The old buildings are historic and great but, in my opinion, there is no need to have all new buildings built in the old style.
 I am so glad to finally see some new contemporary architecture beginning to appear.
 Check out the Railyard Arts District.